ericoloewe/computer-science-tcc/tcc-i/main.md

   - localização

-  - ações em cima dos componentes do app
+  - ações sobre os componentes do app

   - tempo